Master of Brain and Mind Sciences

 In this course the core units of study provide you with an understanding of the link between basic neuroscience and clinical applications and interventions.
 This focus on translational research will offer you a broader application of the brain and mind sciences discipline and opportunity for collaboration and improved research outcomes.
 Elective units of study and the research dissertation will then provide a high standard of specialised training in your chosen area with learning of current research methodologies, access to cutting edge scientific research equipment and supervision by high profile researchers.

-The Master of Brain and Mind Sciences consists of 48 credit points (cp), including four core units (24cp), two elective units of study (12cp) and two research units of study (12cp).
+The Master of Brain and Mind Sciences requires the successful completion of 48 credit points of units of study including:

 Further course information